 2 U.S. Department of Labor, “Current Population Survey,” January 2023.

 3 Assumes she was born in 1960 or later.
 Results shown in today’s dollars.
 Source: Chief Investment Office, based on calculations from the Social Security Administration Quick Calculator.
 Accessed March 2023.

-4 If you were born before January 2, 1954, and have already reached full retirement, you can choose to receive only the spousal benefit and delay receiving your retirement benefit until a later date.
+4 If you were born before January 2, 1954, you can choose to receive only the spousal benefit and delay receiving your retirement benefit until a later date.
 If you were born January 2, 1954, or later, you are required to file for both benefits at once, and you'll generally receive the higher amount.
-Source: Social Security Administration, "What Every Woman Should Know," January 2021.
+Source: Social Security Administration, "What Every Woman Should Know," October 2022.

 Investing involves risk including possible loss of principal.